The Ultimate Guide to Apartment Marketing Ideas in 2026

 Here’s how to do it:

-• Make sure the “Schedule a Tour” button is large, easy to read, and located in the top right-hand side.
-This button should present on all pages through the use of a sticky navigation bar.
+• Make sure the “schedule a tour” button is large, easy to read, and located in the top right-hand side.
+This button should be present on all pages through the use of a sticky navigation bar.
 Don’t make prospects hunt for it.

 • Have an image of the exterior of the building to balance out the text.